devoptymize/devoptymize-cloudformation-templates/README.md

 ### Usage
 Once you have the Jinja2 file and the Variable files ready here are the steps to create a stack.
-- To render/parse the cloudofrmation jinja template to yaml use the below command
+- To render/parse the cloudformation jinja template to yaml use the below command
 ``` python3 render-templates.py <input_template_name>.j2 <variables_file_name>.yaml <output_cft_file_name>.yaml```
 - Using the ```aws cloudformation create-stack --stack-name <stack name> --region <Region code> --template-body file://<output_cft_file_name.yaml>``` create the stack for the resource.
 - To delete the cloudformation stack ```aws cloudformation delete-stack --stack-name <stack name> --region <Region code>```